The Ultimate Glossary Of Important Title Loan Terms & Definitions

 Lien-Free

-You’ve probably heard the term lien-free tossed around in the world of title loans, and it’s a lot simpler than it sounds.
+When it comes to title loan terminology, this is probably the most important of title loan terms to understand.
+You may have heard the term lien-free for this type of loan, and it’s a lot easier to understand the meaning than it sounds.
 Lien-free means your car has no outstanding debts or judgments against it that could diminish its value.

 The title of your car is the most important part of a loan since it’s the lender’s security, allowing them to safeguard the loan if a borrower defaults.